 Tell us about a little bit about your book, the Mental Health and the Church.

 Dr. Steve: Okay.
-So mental health of the church is basically please sort of the detailed version of our inclusion model that we share with churches.
-Like the first part of that, we talk about that there are seven specific barriers that oftentimes make it more difficult for families and individuals impacted by mental health illness.
+So mental health of the church is basically sort of the detailed version of our inclusion model that we share with churches.
+The first part of that, we talk about that there are seven specific barriers that oftentimes make it more difficult for families and individuals impacted by mental health illness.

 We also give them seven.
 We also give them seven specific strategies or ways that they can like, think about how they might think about like responding.
 And so that, so that some of the things that are like really essential would be like having the church commit.